Habibur Rahman was 30 years old when he left home for a business trip and never returned.

 Forty-eight years later, he was reunited with his family in the most unimaginable way possible -- through Facebook.

 In the video, a patient was seen lying on a bed of MAG Osmani Medical College, where he shared his name, his wife’s name, and hometown.
+Habibur’s daughter-in-law had heard stories of her father in law’s disappearance.
+She grew suspicious and shared the video with her husband.

 Habibur’s eldest son immediately called his brothers in Sylhet to go check out the patient.